Regular urine color ranges from clear to pale yellow. But certain things can change the color.

-Normal urine color varies, depending on how much water you drink.
-Fluids dilute the yellow pigments in urine, so the more you drink, the clearer your urine looks.
-When you drink less, the color becomes more concentrated.
-Severe dehydration can produce urine the color of amber.
+The regular color of urine varies.
+It depends on how much water you drink.
+Fluids dilute the yellow pigments in urine.
+So the more you drink, the clearer your urine looks.
+When you drink less, the yellow color becomes stronger.

-But urine can turn colors far beyond what's normal, including red, blue, green, dark brown and cloudy white.
+But urine can turn colors far beyond what's typical, including:

 When to see a doctor

-- Visible blood in your urine.
-Bloody urine is common in urinary tract infections and kidney stones.
-These problems usually cause pain.
-Painless bleeding might signal a more-serious problem, such as cancer.
+- Blood in your urine.
+This is common in urinary tract infections and kidney stones.
+Those problems often cause pain.
+Painless bleeding might be a sign of a more serious problem, such as cancer.

 - Dark or orange urine.
-If your urine is dark or orange — particularly if you also have pale stools and yellow skin and eyes — your liver might be malfunctioning.
+This can be a sign that the liver isn't working correctly, especially if you also have pale stools and yellow skin and eyes.

-Discolored urine is often caused by medications, certain foods or food dyes.
-In some cases, though, changes in urine color can be caused by specific health problems.
+A change in urine color is often caused by certain medicines, foods or food dyes.
+Sometimes it's caused by a health problem.

 Red or pink urine

-Despite its alarming appearance, red urine isn't necessarily serious.
+Red urine isn't always a sign of a serious health problem.
 Red or pink urine can be caused by:

 - Foods.
 Beets, blackberries and rhubarb can turn urine red or pink.

-- Medical conditions.
-In some cases, orange urine can indicate a problem with your liver or bile duct, especially if you also have light-colored stools.
-Dehydration, which can concentrate your urine and make it much deeper in color, can also make your urine appear orange.
+- Health problems.
+Orange urine can be a sign of a problem with the liver or bile duct, mainly if you also have light-colored stools.
+Dehydration also can make your urine look orange.